 Thus the sacrifices’ blood would atone for Abel’s blood.

 Abel’s blood then surfaced back onto the ground at the water spring at the eastern slope of Mt.
 Moriah, called the Shiloach Spring.

 “Shiloach” means “sending away.”
 Abel’s blood was washed away by the spring waters.

 The waters washed Abel’s blood into the valley at the southern flank of Mt.
 Moriah.

 There it fertilized the ground which became Cain’s Hell.
 It has remained cursed for posterity.

 The Tophet and the Gehinom

-This cursed valley, which absorbed Abel’s blood, was turned by the Canaanites into a horrible place where children were burned for the sake of the idol Molech.
+This cursed valley, which absorbed Abel’s blood, was used by the Canaanites to burn children for the sake of the idol Molech.

 This cursed valley has remained barren till our days.

 YHVH condemned Cain for exile.
-That brought Cain to confess and repent, saying the following moving words:
+That brought Cain to confess and repent with the following moving words: